Bongani-4/FarmGuardian-Android/README.md

 (FarmGuardian Website and some fearures for this mobile app are still under maintanance.)

-FarmGuardian is a mobile application with services:
+FarmGuardian  android is a mobile application with services:

 - **_Equipment Purchaces & Sharing(Equipment service)_**: